carlosp420/nymphalidae_diversification/MS.md

 In this study, we used a time calibrated genus-level phylogenetic hypothesis for Nymphalidae butterflies [taken from @wahlberg2009] to investigate patterns of diversification.
-We applied MEDUSA [modelling evolutionary diversity using stepwise AIC, @alfaro2009; Harmon et al. 2011], a recently developed statistical method, to study the diversification pattern of Nymphalidae butterflies.
+We applied MEDUSA [modelling evolutionary diversity using stepwise AIC, @alfaro2009; @harmon2011], a recently developed statistical method, to study the diversification pattern of Nymphalidae butterflies.
 Particularly, we wanted to study the effects of phylogenetic uncertainty and modified the current MEDUSA method to take this into account (Multi-MEDUSA).